JJZFIVE/DailyWeatherLambda/README.md

-Pushes a text to my phone # every morning that describes the weather.
-Uses free weather API and GPT3, and hosted on AWS Lambda using AWS EventBridge to trigger at 8 am.
+Gets weather from free API, feeds through OpenAI GPT3, then texts my phone a summary of the weather forecast every morning at 8 am via Twilio.
+Running on AWS Lambda and triggered by AWS EventBridge.

 To zip: `zip -r dailyweather.zip * `